leapt/im-bundle/docs/extra.rst

 Form type
 ---------

 ImBundle comes with a form type extension for the LeaptCoreBundle Image form type.
 It allows you to specify a format for the image preview displayed next to the field.

 .. code-block:: php

-  $builder->add(
-      'picture',
-      'leapt_core_image',
-      array(
+  $builder->add('picture', ImageType::class,[
       'file_path' => 'picturePath',
       'im_format' => '200x200',
-      )
   );

 The code above will display an image preview resized to 200x200px next to the image field, very interesting for an admin for example.